chocolatey/choco-wiki/Home.md

 ###Let's get chocolatey!

 ##chocolatey?

+Develop your tools and applications with NuGet, release them on Chocolatey!
+But wait, chocolatey is not just for .NET tools.
+It's for any windows application or tool.

 ###What is chocolatey?
+Now that I have your attention, let's talk about chocolatey.
 Chocolatey is like apt-get, but for Windows (with windows comes limitations).
 It is a machine level package manager that is built on top of nuget command line and the nuget infrastructure.
 [[More behind the name|History]]

 "Okay, machine package manager, that's nice.
 What does that mean though?"
 It means you can simply install software with a few keystrokes and go get coffee while your co-workers are downloading and running an install manually (and I do mean something like an MSI).